UC Merced creating several tools to combat COVID-19

 But, for three UC Merced professors — Dr. Wei-Chun Chin, Dr. Jennifer Lu and Dr. Changqing Li — their mission is to develop a rapid response COVID-19 antibody test.

 It’s one of four UC Merced projects awarded seed grant funding from the Center for Information Technology Research in the Interest of Society (CITRIS) and the Banatao Institute.
-Other participating campuses are UC Berkeley, UC Davis and UC Santa Cruz.
+Other participating campuses include UC Berkeley, UC Davis, and UC Santa Cruz.

 It’s been difficult without having immediate access to their campus labs, but the team of three has been working on several ideas — like expanding antibody testing from blood to saliva.